programinglive/programinglive.github.io/pages/faq/software_development/business_logic_on_programming.md

 ---
 layout: default
 title: What is Business Logic in Programming?
-parent: Term
+parent: Software Development
 grand_parent: FAQ
 description: "What is Business Logic in Programming?"
 ---

 # What is Business Logic in Programming?

 In software development, **business logic** refers to the core functionality that dictates how a program handles, processes, and enforces business rules, workflows, and data operations.
 It’s the layer of code that translates real-world business rules into functional software operations, bridging the gap between raw data and meaningful results.

 ---

 ### Table of Contents

 1. [Introduction](#introduction)
 2. [Why Business Logic is Important](#why-business-logic-is-important)
 3. [Business Logic vs. Other Layers](#business-logic-vs-other-layers)